 A survey by the National Residential Landlord’s Association (NRLA) has found that more than three quarters (78%) of landlords would support such a scheme.
 Other industry bodies and individuals, including housing campaigner Lord Best, are also calling for additional support for landlords.

-Even though the vast majority of private tenants are keeping up with rent payments, some are inevitably struggling.
+Despite the fact that the vast majority of private tenants are keeping up with rent payments, some are inevitably struggling.
 The situation for landlords is therefore difficult, as they have been unable to evict tenants over recent months.
 Now, landlords must give tenants a six-month notice period, even those with serious rent arrears.

 The cost of coronavirus